Australia’s largest 5G network - covering 85% of Aussies

 Australia’s best 5G network - the best and getting better

+We’re on a mission to bring better connectivity to everyone, especially with our 5G.
 We’ve made a commitment to roll out our exciting new 5G capabilities to more areas across metro, regional and rural Australia, and that’s exactly what we’re doing.

-5G is now rolling out in selected areas on selected plans.
+5G is rolling out now.

 What do I need to get 5G?

 You’ll need a 5G device and a 5G-ready mobile or data plan to connect to Telstra 5G.
 You’ll also need to be in an area that has 5G coverage.